freedomofpress/dangerzone/INSTALL.md

 sudo dnf install dangerzone
 ```

+##### Verifying Dangerzone GPG key

 <details>
 <summary>Importing GPG key 0x22604281: ...
 Is this ok [y/N]:</summary>

 After some minutes of running the above command (depending on your internet speed) you'll be asked to confirm the fingerprint of our signing key.
-This is to make sure that in the case our servers are compromized your computer stays safe.
+This is to make sure that in the case our servers are compromised your computer stays safe.
 It should look like this:

 ```console
 --------------------------------------------------------------------------------